-Bosque Fray Jorge National Park and Biosphere Reserve
+Bosque de Fray Jorge National Park

-The area is known for having the northernmost Valdivian temperate rain forests.
-The coastal fog (Spanish: Camanchaca) hangs on the mountain-slopes and moistens subtropical vegetation, allowing the hydrophilic forests to survive despite being surrounded by semiarid scrublands, with average annual rainfall of approximately 113 mm.(4.5 in).
-The forest is a vestigial survival of the last glacial period.
+The coastal fog clings to the mountain slopes in Bosque de Fray Jorge National Park.
+It moistens the subtropical vegetation, allowing the hydrophilic forests to survive despite being surrounded by semiarid scrublands with an average annual rainfall of only 113 mm (4.5 in).

 The evergreen relict forest comprises a hygrophilous forest with plant species that are characteristic of the south of Chile, over 1,000 km (600 mi) away, such as the Olivillo (Aextoxicon punctatum) and Winter's bark or Canelo (Drimys winteri).

-The park and reserve shelters almost all the mediterranean species typical of Chile.
-Among the great variety of birds are partridge (Nothoprocta perdicaria), meadow lark (Sturnella loyca), goldfinch (Diuca diuca), and mockingbird (Mimus thenca).
-There are relatively few mammal species, the most noteworthy being the fox (Dusicyon culpaeus).
+The park and reserve shelter almost all the Mediterranean species typical of Chile.
+Among the great variety of birds are partridge (Nothoprocta perdicaria), meadowlark (Sturnella loyca), goldfinch (Diuca diuca), and mockingbird (Mimus thenca).
+There are few mammal species, the most noteworthy being the fox (Dusicyon culpaeus).

 The core area of the Biosphere Reserve has remained in its natural state.
-There is no evidence of farming, intensive stock raising or exploitation of the forest even though there has been some introduction of livestock in the transition area.
-However, in Las Chinchillas there has been excessive grazing, felling of trees and coal mining.
+There is no evidence of farming, intensive stock raising or exploitation of the forest, even though there has been some introduction of livestock in the transition area.
+However, in Las Chinchillas, there has been excessive grazing, felling of trees and coal mining.

 At least 750 people live in the buffer zone, mainly in agriculture and cattle raising.
 The main human activity is tourism, with nearly 15,000 visitors per year.
 Research activities and environmental education also take place in the Biosphere Reserve.